 We asked 139,251 employees around the country to rate their workplaces.
 These are the winners, thanks to perks like paternity leave, unlimited vacation, paid sabbaticals, profit sharing and more.

 While these flashy tech initiatives are trending among media headlines, they don’t always align directly with customer satisfaction.
 Hoteliers today need to find the right balance of technology and hospitality to cater to what their guests want.

 In order to ensure smooth housekeeping operations, hotels should install automated systems, or better yet, an internal system to set immediate tasks and reminders to be integrated with your PMS.
 For instance, the ALICE application allows hotel staff to communicate with one another and keep track of tasks through its platform.

-A good Concierge team does the job so well that they make it look easy.
-What is often not recognized or seen is the volume of work being done behind the scenes to deliver such a great guest experience.
-Investing in a tool allows the team to be more efficient and spend more time and attention on the guests.
 I believe the reason guests come back now is mostly because of the way the Concierge and other team members make the guests feel when they leave, more so than just having a beautiful hotel.
 Without a tool such as ALICE, it is very difficult to be efficient and create that great guest experience.